-The California Legislature is back: 5 key questions - NewsBreak
+The California Legislature Is Back: 5 Key Questions - NewsBreak

 A soaring homeless population.
 A bitter battle with the oil industry over gasoline prices.
-A spending plan for a state with the world’s fourth-largest economy as threats of a recession hover.
+A spending plan for a state with the world’s fifth-largest economy as threats of a recession hover.

 There’s a lot for the California Legislature to deal with this year — and it made little headway Wednesday, its first day back at the Capitol since swearing-in a new class of members last month.
 The brief floor sessions in the state Senate and Assembly focused more on the dearly departed than the challenges ahead.